airbnb/javascript/react/README.md

   1. componentWillUpdate
   1. componentDidUpdate
   1. componentWillUnmount
+  1. *exposed imperative API* (should be avoided, but sometimes you'll have no other choice but to provide an imperative API)
   1. *clickHandlers or eventHandlers* like onClickSubmit() or onChangeDescription()
   1. *getter methods for render* like getSelectReason() or getFooterContent()
   1. *Optional render methods* like renderNavigation() or renderProfilePicture()